kellytxn/pokecoders/README.md

 Run the app on a device or emulator via Expo Go.

 On a physical phone:

--Download and open Expo Go app on your phone.
+- Download and open Expo Go app on your phone.
--Scan the QR code displayed in your terminal or Expo DevTools.
+- Scan the QR code displayed in your terminal or Expo DevTools.
--Make sure your phone and computer are connected to the same Wi-Fi network.
+- Make sure your phone and computer are connected to the same Wi-Fi network.
--Your app will load and run on your phone.
+- Your app will load and run on your phone.

 On an emulator:

--In Expo DevTools, click Run on iOS simulator or Run on Android emulator.
+- In Expo DevTools, click Run on iOS simulator or Run on Android emulator.
--The app will launch in the chosen simulator/emulator on your computer.
+- The app will launch in the chosen emulator on your computer.
--No need for a QR code or Expo Go app for this method.
+- No need for a QR code or Expo Go app for this method.

 Complete onboarding questionnaire to personalise preferences.